webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 ** storage (we rely on DreamObjects instead of our own) ** monitor (we will refactor the monitoring and log management in the next steps)

-* Decommissioned features, see for migration/replacement:
-** TO DISCUSS: MediaWiki ''Social Profile'' extension (e.g. [[User:Shepazu]]), was the only extension left requiring storage VM type.
-Agreed to decomission, but leaves a white space.
-SOLUTION?
-Re-enable, edit extension to use only one image as a 1px gif.

 * Homepage:
 ** Can be configured (switch <code>@site.tld</code> in ''docpad.js'') to specify which top level domain to use.
 Allowing local or staging deployments to keep consistent links without hardcoding.
 ** Supports SSL